LiquidFun/Aceth/README.md

 # Playing

-Compile and run the game in the game directory:
+Compile and create the maps, then run the game in the game directory:

 With make:
 ```
 make
+./MapGenerator
 ./Aceth

+**Note that without creating maps you won't be able to create a new game**
 ```

-Alternatively just compile the `src/main.cpp` file and place the executable in the `./` folder so it has access to the `saves` and `data` folders.
+Alternatively just compile the `src/main.cpp` and `src/MapGenerator.cpp` files and place the executables in the cloned folder so it has access to the `saves` and `data` folders.

+# Guide

+If you do actually want to try it out, here is a short guide: during the first levels it's advisable to explore a lot and find treasure chests `C` which contain money and items.
+Explore all caves `c` and houses especially `h`.
+In the caves there are a lot of chests, be careful of stronger monsters though.
+In the houses there are potion shops `p` and item shops `S`.
+Definitely check them out and buy potions frequently.
+Try to fight easy monsters without dying, use `h`, `j` and `k` for help in finding what monster you are facing.
+Remember to equip better items as soon as you get them with `i`.

 # Gems found in the code

 As mentioned previously the code is awful.
 I appreciate it as a reminder of how much I have improved during the years.

+## Version Control

 Back then I didn't know about git, so all my backups looked like this: